 The older version of the patent tries to find authoritative users for a query (experts on the topic of that query) who might have “a contact status between the authoritative user and the searching user within a social networking service”.
 That line appears to have been removed from the second patent, which may mean that you may not be limited in searches to seeing a result from the most authoritative content creator for your query, whom you would be connected to in Google+.

 That connection requirement appears to have been dropped in this newer patent.
-It does seem to tell us though, that we will see a result from the authoritative user with the highest score than from the all the other authoritative users for a particular query term.
+It does seem to tell us though, that we will see a result from the authoritative user with the highest score than from all the other authoritative users for a particular query term.

-If you want to dig back further into this scoring of content by some kind of authoritative score, I wrote about something that is very similar when writing about reputation scores for authors called Agent Rank.
+If you want to dig back further into this scoring of content by some kind of authoritative score, I wrote about something very similar when writing about reputation scores for authors called Agent Rank.